mschenk7474/Cloud-Databases/README.md

 # Future Work
 * When modifying users, check the levels of access the user has, and see if they can make changes or not
-* Adding account classication to each user such as Admin, Normal, and others for the reason above
+* Adding account classification to each user such as Admin, Normal, and others for the reason above
 * Adding more options to add other things to the accounts, like bank info, id numbers, etc.